tofarr/schemey/README.md

 }
 ```

-Deserializing json schemas is currently only partially supported.
+Deserializing json schemas is currently not supported.
 (Due to the complexity of extracting references from anywhere in
-the document).
-Schemas produced by schemey can be deserialized,
+the document and the evolving nature of the spec).
+The intended
-but the intended workflow is to start with a Python dataclass
+workflow is to start with a Python dataclass and then convert to
-and then convert to a json schema rather than the other way around.
+a json schema rather than the other way around.

 Self referencing data structures are supported out of the box.
 For
 example...